-Nina MazarProfessor, Co-Director of the Susilo Institute, Ethics Marketing
+Nina MazarProfessor, Marketing Co-Director of the Susilo Institute for Ethics in the Global Economy

 Co-Founder BEworks | Co-Originator BEAR, University of Toronto | Affiliate Senior Behavioral Scientist eMBeD, The World Bank |President Elect SJDM

 I'm a behavioral scientist, named one of "The 40 Most Outstanding B-School Profs Under 40 In The World" (Poets&Quants, 2014).
 With my focus on behavioral economics, I investigate how expectations, emotions, peers, and random cues in the environment affect how we think about products, money, investments, and morality, and their implications for welfare, development, and policy.
 My research topics range from the dishonesty of honest people to irrational attraction to free products, the paradoxes of green behavior, tax compliance, organ and blood donation, and nudges to reduce credit card delinquency.
 I was nominated for the SSHRC Aurora Prize for "Outstanding New Researcher" in Canada, and am the recipient of several teaching and research awards, including the William F. O'Dell Award of AMA's Journal of Marketing Research (for having made the most significant, long-term contribution to marketing theory, methodology, and/or practice with my 2008 JMR paper on Dishonesty).

 I have published my research in leading academic journals like the Journal of Marketing Research, Psychological Sciences, Review of Economic Studies, and the Proceedings of the National Academy of Sciences.
 Popular accounts of my work have appeared among others on NPR, BBC, in the New York Times, Financial Times, Wired, Frankfurter Allgemeine Zeitung, and Harvard Business Review's Breakthrough Ideas.
 Other popular accounts of my work have been featured in the New York Times bestsellers Drive by Daniel Pink as well as Predictably Irrational, The Upside of Irrationality, The (Honest) Truth about Dishonesty, and Money and Sense by Dan Ariely, and in the 2015 documentary movie (Dis)Honesty—The Truth About Lies by Yael Melamede.